2010–11 Paris Saint-Germain FC season: Coupe de la Ligue

+Matches

 UEFA Europa League

 Paris Saint-Germain faced Maccabi Tel Aviv for a place in the group stages of the Europa League after the play-off round draw at UEFA headquarters in Switzerland.
 PSG's French Cup triumph saw them stamp their ticket for a return to continental competition where they hosted the first leg at the Parc des Princes before heading to Israel for the return tie a week later.
 Paris Saint-Germain took the lead to Israel for the second leg of their play-off tie with Maccabi Tel Aviv.
 Peguy Luyindula and Guillaume Hoarau scored the PSG goals.
 Paris Saint-Germain lost at Maccabi Tel Aviv but still advanced to the group stage of the Europa League on aggregate.
 Paris Saint-Germain came up against former Champions League winners Borussia Dortmund and former UEFA Cup champions Sevilla in a testing Group J in which Ukrainian team Karpaty Lviv were the outsiders.
 Nenê pounced for the only goal of the game as PSG notched an upset win away to Sevilla.
 Paris Saint-Germain were in command of Group J after defeating Karpaty Lviv at the Parc des Princes.
 Paris Saint-Germain drew with Borussia Dortmund thanks to substitute Clément Chantôme's 87th-minute strike.
 Paris Saint-Germain were held to a goalless draw by Borussia Dortmund in an entertaining affair in the capital.
 Mathieu Bodmer, Nenê and Guillaume Hoarau did the damage for the capital club as they qualified for the last-32 after inflicting a second defeat on Sevilla to give a hint that PSG's glory days of Cup Winners' Cup and Intertoto triumphs could be on the way back.

 Paris Saint-Germain were held to a draw in their final Europa League group game away to Karpaty Lviv but the result proved good enough for the Ligue 1 side to go through to the last-32 as group winners.
 PSG - who reached the last eight of the UEFA Cup in 2009 - faced Belarusian champions BATE Borisov in the last-32.
 If they came through that, then they had to meet either Portuguese champions Benfica or Bundesliga giants Stuttgart in the following round.
 PSG had Peguy Luyindula's last-gasp strike to thank for their strong perspective on the return leg.
 PSG were the only French club left in the Europa League after ten-man Lille crashed out with an aggregate loss to PSV in Eindhoven.
 PSG's aggregate win over BATE Borisov booked them a place in the last 16 against Benfica.
 Despite losing to Benfica in Lisbon, PSG took a lot of positives - and Peguy Luyindula's away goal - into the return leg of their Europa League tie at the Parc des Princes.
 After Marseille and Lyon, PSG became the third French side to crash out of Europe in as many days, their draw handing Benfica an aggregate win to progress to the Europa League quarter-finals.